binitrajshah7/flask_social_media_app/README.md

         secret_key="social_secret_key"

     2. Some of Below endpoints require authorization plesae add bearer token before hitting same.
 Create user doesn't asks for authenticaion.
+    3. You can find Postman Collection for the required APIs in the root directory itself.

 ### 2. Build and Run the Server with Docker